theosanderson/tube_checkout/3D_Printing/README.md

 # 3D Printing

 All files are designed for printing with an FDM printer.
 While SLA printing is likely possible it will require some modifications to the SCAD files.
-Feel free to open an issue.
+The orientation of the printing files is that which we feel works best.

 ### Grabbing tool